intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 # Principles {#principles}

-This section provides architecture-level principles for protocol designers and recommend models to apply for network collaboration and signaling.
+This section provides architecture-level principles for protocol designers and recommends models to apply for network collaboration and signaling.

 While RFC 8558 {{RFC8558}} is focusing specifically on "on-path elements", the principles described in this document are effectively applicable to